 - Chickens are easy and inexpensive to maintain (when compared to most other pets—see what our members say in this poll: Chicken Keeping—easier, same or harder than dogs/cats?)

-- Fun & friendly pets with personality (yes, you read that right)
+- They can be fun and friendly pets with personality (yes, you read that right!)

-- See our poll on Why Do You Raise Chickens
+- See the awesome results of our poll on Why Do You Have Chickens?

 - Search our database of local chicken laws & ordinances